14thibea/megamix/doc/technical_doc.rst

 K-means
 -------

-An iteration of K-means include:
+An iteration of K-means includes:

 * The *E step* : a label is assigned to each point (hard assignement) arcording to the means.
 * The *M step* : means are computed are computed arcording to the parameters.